-The most attractive theory — albeit suspiciously neat — is that it derives from a prolonged act of political nepotism.
-The Victorian prime minister, Lord Salisbury (family name Robert Cecil, pronounced /sɪsɪl/ ) appointed his rather less than popular nephew Arthur Balfour to a succession of posts.
+The most often-heard and attractive theory — albeit suspiciously neat — is that it derives from a prolonged act of political nepotism.
+The Victorian prime minister, Lord Salisbury (personal name Robert) appointed his rather less than popular nephew Arthur Balfour to a succession of posts.
 The most controversial, in 1887, was chief secretary of Ireland, a post for which Balfour — despite his intellectual gifts — was considered unsuitable.
 The Dictionary of National Biography says: “The country saw with something like stupefaction the appointment of the young dilettante to what was at the moment perhaps the most important, certainly the most anxious office in the administration”.
 As the story goes, the consensus among the irreverent in Britain was that to have Bob as your uncle was a guarantee of success, hence the expression.
-Since the very word nepotism derives from the Italian word for nephew (from the practice of Italian popes giving preferment to nephews, a euphemism for their bastard sons), the association here seems more than apt.
+Since the very word nepotism derives from the Italian word for nephew (from the practice of Italian popes giving preferment to “nephews”, a euphemism for their bastard sons), the association here seems more than apt.

 The big problem with the story is dating.
 As the American researcher Stephen Goranson has discovered, the earliest known usage is in the title of a revue at the Victoria Theatre, Dundee, in June 1924, described in one advertisement as featuring “Good singing, mirth, dancing, and beauty chorus”.

 The first-ever apperance of the expression, in an advertisement in the Dundee Evening Telegraph on 19 June 1924.

 We can reasonably assume that the title wasn’t invented for the show but was a catchpenny reference to a phrase that already had fairly wide currency.
 How far further back it goes is impossible to say.